Turkmenistan entry requirements for Austria passport holders

 Frequently asked questions

-No. There is no visa on arrival for Austrian passport holders.
-You must obtain a visa from a Turkmen embassy before you travel.
+No. Turkmenistan does not offer visa-on-arrival for Austrian passport holders.
+You must obtain a visa before you travel, through a Turkmen embassy or consulate.

-Processing typically takes 2–4 weeks, but can be longer.
-Apply at least 6 weeks before your planned departure to be safe.
+Processing typically takes 2 to 4 weeks, but it can take longer if the State Migration Service needs to verify your invitation.
+Apply at least 6–8 weeks before your planned departure to be safe.

 Official sources